 - Assisting faculty and students to publish research outcomes and present at professional conferences.

-- Awarding UFV’s Research Excellence Award to faculty member Dr. Irwin Cohen, Director, Centre for Public Safety and Criminal Justice Research, and Associate Professor, Criminology and Criminal Justice.
+- Awarding UFV’s Research Excellence Award to faculty member Dr. Robert Harding, Associate Professor, Social Work and Human Services.

 - Hosting a faculty MicroLecture where 23 faculty presented two-minute lectures on the findings and implications of their current research.

-- Offering annual workshops for faculty and students: Faculty Sabbatical Planning and Application workshop; Grant Writing workshop; Research Option and Scholarly Activity workshop; Research Ethics Workshops, and NSERC and SSHRC Scholarship workshops.
+- Offering annual workshops for faculty and students: Faculty Sabbatical Planning and Application workshop; Grant Mentorship Program; Research Option and Scholarly Activity workshop; Research Ethics Workshops, NSERC and SSHRC Scholarship workshops and ROMEO training workshops.

 - Assisting more than 26 undergraduate students who presented at national and international professional conferences.

-- Supporting seven students who received NSERC USRAs and one student who received a SSHRC post-graduate scholarship.
+- Supporting seven students who received NSERC Undergraduate Student Research Awards.

 - Supporting more than 371 undergraduate student research assistants.

-- Hosting Student Research Day where more than 90 students presented posters and gave MicroLectures while competing for fifteen financial awards.
+- Hosting the first ever “Virtual” Student Research Day where more than 180 students presented 92 posters while competing for thirteen financial awards of $500 each.